-- 11. Run the LM-PCR program below in a thermocycler - Step 1: 95°C for 2 minutes - Step 2: 95°C for 30 seconds - Step 3: 60°C for 30 seconds - Step 4: 72°C for 1 minute - Step 5: Go to Step 2 for 24 times - Step 6: 72°C for 5 minutes - Step 7: 15°C HOLD - 12.
+- 11. Run the LM-PCR program below in a thermocycler - Step 1: 95°C for 2 minutes Step 2: 95°C for 30 seconds Step 3: 60°C for 30 seconds Step 4: 72°C for 1 minute Step 5: Go to Step 2 for 24 times Step 6: 72°C for 5 minutes Step 7: 15°C HOLD - 12.
 Use spin columns included with the kit to purify amplified DNA, as flows: - a.
 Combine 250 μL of Bind Reagent A to a microfuge tube add amplified sample and mix well. - b.
 Transfer the sample to the DNA Purification Column. - c.
 Centrifuge for 30 seconds at 14,000 rpm. - d.
 Remove the Spin Filter from the Collection Tube, save the Collection Tube and discard the liquid. - e.
 Put the Spin Filter back into the same Collection Tube. - f.
 Add 500 μL of Wash Reagent B to the Column in Collection Tube. - g.
 Centrifuge for 30 seconds at a minimum of 10,000 x g, but not exceeding 15,000 x g. - h.
 Remove the Column from the Collection Tube, save the Collection Tube and discard the liquid. - i.
 Put the Column back into the same Collection Tube. - j.
-Repeat step f-h for an additional wash. - k.
-Centrifuge 30 seconds at a minimum of 10,000 x g, but not exceeding 15,000 x g
+Repeat step f-h for an additional wash.

+6 The Final Concentration is the reagent concentration in the final reaction and not the master mix k.
+Centrifuge for 30 seconds at a minimum of 10,000 x g, but not exceeding 15,000 x g.

-Note: It is important to remove residual wash buffer at this step since residual buffer can interfere with efficiency of elution and potentially interfere with labeling reaction.
+Note: It is important be sure to remove residual wash buffer at this step since residual buffer can interfere with efficiency of elution and potentially interfere with labeling reaction.

 - I. Discard the Collection Tube and liquid. - m.
 Put the Column into a clean Collection Tube. - n.
 Add 60 μL of DNA Elution Buffer directly onto the center of the Column's white filter membrane.
 Wet entire membrane and allow at ~10 seconds for elution buffer to diffuse throughout membrane. - o.
 Centrifuge for 30 seconds at a minimum of 10,000 x g, but not exceeding 15,000 x g. - p.
 Remove and discard Column.
 Eluate contains purified DNA.
-This material can be analyzed immediately or stored frozen at -20°C.

-- 13. Determine total yield using A260 measurements using low volume spectrophotometer, then perform optional qPCR using primers surrounding a known target to validate that amplification did not negatively influence the original enrichment profile of the ChIP sample. - In most cases, the yield from one step LM-PCR should be greater than 4 μg. - The quality of LM-PCR amplified sample is essential for labeling and hybridization.
-For optimal labeling and hybridizing results, LM-PCR amplified samples should have a $A{260}/A{280} > 1.7$ and a $A{260}/A{230} > 1.6$. - Using user provided primers to a DNA sequence known to be bound by the protein of interest, qPCR validate that the amplified sample is enriched for this target relative to the input sample.
+This material can be analyzed immediately or stored frozen at -20°C. - 13.
+Determine total yield using A260 measurements using low volume spectrophotometer, then perform optional qPCR using primers surrounding a known target to validate that amplification did not negatively influence the original enrichment profile of the ChIP sample. - In most cases, the yield from one step LM-PCR should be greater than 4 μg. - The quality of LM-PCR amplified sample is essential for labeling and hybridization.
+For optimal labeling and hybridizing results, LM-PCR amplified samples should have a A260/A280 > 1.7 and a A260/A230 > 1.6. - Using user provided primers to a DNA sequence known to be bound by the protein of interest, qPCR validate that the amplified sample is enriched for this target relative to the input sample.
 Although this step can be considered optional, it is strongly recommended the quality of the material be evaluated before moving on to the labeling and hybridizing steps (Figure C).

-J. Label the Amplified IP and Input Samples
+J. Label the Amplified IP and Input Samples, and Hybridize to Microarray